mmedhat007/chatmimic-connect/project_documentation/5-integrations/google_sheets_integration.md

 Common issues:
 - **Authentication errors**: Check that the Google client ID and secret are properly set in environment variables
 - **Token expiration**: The system automatically refreshes tokens that expire
+- **Cross-origin (CORS) issues**: For development, make sure the server's CORS configuration allows requests from `http://localhost:8080`
+- **Internal Server Error (500) during token exchange**: Verify all required environment variables are set in both frontend and backend
+- **Missing Google credentials in backend**: Ensure your `.env` file includes both VITE_ variables for frontend and regular variables for backend
 - **Data extraction issues**: Review the column configuration to ensure proper data mapping
 - **Duplicate rows**: The system checks for existing contacts before adding new rows
 - **Missing data**: If the AI fails to extract certain information, try updating the column's AI prompt
 - **Firebase authentication issues**: The callback page now includes a retry mechanism and manual retry button
+- **White screen on Google Sheets page refresh**: This is usually due to missing authentication state.
+Always navigate through the app rather than directly entering the URL

+### Development Environment Issues

+When running in development mode (`NODE_ENV=development`):
+- If you receive CORS errors, check that the backend server's CORS configuration includes all necessary origins (typically `http://localhost:8080`)
+- For token exchange errors, verify the frontend code is using the full backend URL (`http://localhost:3000/api/google-oauth/exchange-token`)
+- Special OPTIONS route handlers are configured for Google OAuth endpoints to facilitate correct preflight requests
+- The server requires proper Firebase initialization with valid credentials
+- Use the provided `start-dev.sh` script in the project root to ensure all required environment variables are properly set
+- Ensure your Firebase service account credentials file path is correctly set in `GOOGLE_APPLICATION_CREDENTIALS`

+### Page Reloads and Route Handling

+When developing a single-page application, refreshing routes like `/google-sheets` can cause issues:

+1. The updated application includes route restoration that:
+   - Detects direct requests to client routes when using the backend server directly
+   - Redirects to the frontend with the path stored in localStorage
+   - Automatically restores the correct route when the app loads

+2. To avoid page reload issues:
+   - Always use the `start-dev.sh` script which includes the route handling updates
+   - The frontend includes a `RouteRestorer` component that checks for saved routes on load
+   - In production, the server properly handles all routes by serving the SPA index.html

+### Quick Fix for Common Problems

+If you encounter Google OAuth issues:
+1. Run `./start-dev.sh` from the project root to start both servers with proper environment settings
+2. The script ensures both frontend and backend use consistent ports (8080 for frontend, 3000 for backend)
+3. It loads environment variables from your `.env` file and verifies required credentials
+4. It handles port conflicts by stopping any existing processes on the required ports
+5. It properly handles paths with spaces (e.g., "DenoteAI Projects" instead of "DenoteAI_Projects")

+### Path Issues in Development

+If your project is in a directory path with spaces (e.g., `/Users/username/My Projects/chatmimic-connect`):
+1. Always use the provided scripts (`start-dev.sh`) which handle spaces in paths correctly
+2. When running npm commands manually, make sure to `cd` to the exact directory first
+3. The updated scripts use absolute paths with proper quoting to avoid path-related issues
+4. If you need to specify paths manually in commands, always enclose them in quotes

 ## Environment Variables